saviogama/movie-recommendations/README.md

-# 30 day movie API
+# Movie recommendations
-Secure API that uses the TMDB API and OpenAI to query and recommend movies.
+Simple API that uses the TMDB API and OpenAI to query and recommend movies.

 ## Tech
 - [Node.js](https://nodejs.org)